NextBlaubeere/asmedia-usb-mouse-fix/README.md

 # ASMedia ASM1042A USB Mouse Fix for Linux

-Fixes USB mice that do not respond when connected through a monitor containing an **ASMedia ASM1042A** USB 3.0 host controller via **Thunderbolt 2**.
+Fixes USB mice that do not respond when connected through an LG UltraWide monitor via **Thunderbolt 2**, where the monitor's internal USB hub is hosted by an **ASMedia ASM1042A** xHCI controller.
 The fix consists of a udev rule and a small boot service, requires no reboot on most systems, and works generically for any USB mouse without needing to know the mouse's vendor or product ID.

 This issue has been observed on a **MacBook Pro 13" Early 2015 (MacBookPro12,1)** with an LG UltraWide monitor connected via Thunderbolt 2.
-Interestingly, connecting the same monitor to a desktop PC via its USB port works fine.
-The problem only appears when the monitor is connected via Thunderbolt 2, which points to the Thunderbolt bridge itself as a contributing factor rather than the ASMedia chip alone.
+When the same monitor is connected via its USB port instead, the hub is hosted by the Intel xHCI controller and the mouse works fine.
+The ASMedia ASM1042A acts as the xHCI host controller when connected via Thunderbolt 2, and it does not recover from TT stalls on the interrupt endpoint the way the Intel controller does.

 What makes this even stranger is that plugging in an unrelated Logitech wireless receiver into the monitor suddenly makes any wired mouse work.
 The receiver has no connection to the wired mouse whatsoever.
 It prevents the problem, though why exactly is unclear.
 The additional USB traffic it puts on the controller might be the reason, but I am not sure.